ymdarake/web-k8s-template/README.md

 $ rm service-account.json
 ```

-When setting secret env variables on clusters in Google Cloud Console:
+When setting clusters in Google Cloud Console:

 ```bash
 # setup project for our clusters